Frank Zappa: Business breakups and touring

 Although Zappa eventually gained the rights to all his material created under the MGM and Warner contracts, the various lawsuits meant that for a period Zappa's only income came from touring, which he therefore did extensively in 1975–1977 with relatively small, mainly rock-oriented, bands.
 Drummer Terry Bozzio became a regular band member, Napoleon Murphy Brock stayed on for a while, and original Mothers of Invention bassist Roy Estrada joined.
-Among other musicians were bassist Patrick O'Hearn, singer-guitarist Ray White and keyboardist/violinist Eddie Jobson.
+Among other musicians were bassist Patrick O'Hearn, singer-guitarist Ray White and former Roxy Music keyboardist/violinist Eddie Jobson.
 In December 1976, Zappa appeared as a featured musical guest on the NBC television show Saturday Night Live.
 Zappa's song "I'm the Slime" was performed with a voice-over by SNL booth announcer Don Pardo, who also introduced "Peaches En Regalia" on the same airing.
 In 1978, Zappa served both as host and musical act on the show, and as an actor in various sketches.
 The performances included an impromptu musical collaboration with cast member John Belushi during the instrumental piece "The Purple Lagoon".
 Belushi appeared as his Samurai Futaba character playing the tenor sax with Zappa conducting.
+However, he earned a ban from the show after the latter episode because he had done what producers called "a disastrous job of hosting" (Zappa reportedly did not get along with cast and crew in the lead-up to recording, then told the audience he was simply reading from cue cards).

-Zappa's band had a series of Christmas shows in New York City in 1976, recordings of which appear on Zappa in New York (1978) and also on the four-LP Läther project.
+Zappa's band had a series of Christmas shows in New York City in 1976, recordings of which appear on Zappa in New York and Läther.
 The band included Ruth Underwood and a horn section (featuring Michael and Randy Brecker).
 It mixes complex instrumentals such as "The Black Page" and humorous songs like "Titties and Beer".
 The former composition, written originally for drum kit but later developed for larger bands, is notorious for its complexity in rhythmic structure and short, densely arranged passages.

 Zappa in New York also featured a song about sex criminal Michael H. Kenyon, "The Illinois Enema Bandit", in which Don Pardo provides the opening narrative.
 Like many songs on the album, it contained numerous sexual references, leading to many critics objecting and being offended by the content.
-Zappa dismissed the criticism by noting that he was a journalist reporting on life as he saw it.
+Zappa dismissed the criticism by noting that he was acting as a "journalist" reporting on life as he saw it.
 Predating his later fight against censorship, he remarked: "What do you make of a society that is so primitive that it clings to the belief that certain words in its language are so powerful that they could corrupt you the moment you hear them?"
 The remaining albums released by Warner without Zappa's approval were Studio Tan in 1978 and Sleep Dirt and Orchestral Favorites in 1979.
-These releases were not promoted and were largely overlooked in midst of the press about Zappa's legal problems.
+These releases were not promoted and were largely overlooked in the midst of the press about Zappa's legal problems.
+The 1991 CD releases of these albums marked the first time they were issued with Zappa's full approval.